OSC/ood-documentation/source/faqs.rst

-While being open source and community supported, OnDemand has also been the recipient of over $10 million of `NSF grants <https://openondemand.org/about-us#our-history-vision>`_ that has enabled teams at OSC, MGHPCC, TAMU, and the University of Maryland to dedicate full time staff towards enhancing and maintaining the project.
+While being open source and community supported, OnDemand has also been the recipient of over $10 million of `NSF grants <https://openondemand.org/about-us#our-history-vision>`_ that has enabled teams at the Ohio Supercomputer Center (OSC), the Massachusetts Green High Performance Computing Center (MGHPCC), Texas A&M University, and the University of Maryland to dedicate full time staff towards enhancing and maintaining the project.

 How secure is OnDemand?